pepsimidamerica/clope/README.md

 Also something to keep in mind is that the system makes use of SCD (slowly changing dimension) in order to keep track of historical info vs current info.
 So some care should be taken when interpreting the data.

 For each dataset that uses SCD, a parameter has been included to restrict to current data only or include all data.

+Authentication to Snowflake is handled via [key-pair authentication](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect#using-key-pair-authentication-and-key-pair-rotation).
+You'll need to create a key pair using openssl and set the snowflake user's RSA_PUBLIC_KEY.

 ### Dates